ImtiazVision/Java/Notes.md

 The ++ operator adds one to a value, while the -- operator subtracts one.
 These operators come in handy in Java for and while loops.

+**Method** : A method is a collection of statements that carry out certain activities and may or may not yield a result.

 ### Method Parameter :

 ```